Xyfir/Documentation/xyfir-annotations/help.md

 - In certain contexts, a `search` may be used to refer to a single `set item` search, or to a `main`, `before`, or `after` subsearch within a single `set item` search.

 Continue reading for more in-depth descriptions.

+# Using Annotations in Your Books

+There are three ways to embed annotations from annotation sets into your ebooks:

+1. **Read the book directly on xyAnnotations.** _This feature is mainly used by annotators._ If your ebook is in EPUB format (or you can convert it to EPUB), you can upload the file directly to the xyAnnotations reader from the _Read_ section which can be found when viewing the annotation set whose items you wish to embed into your book.
+2. **Download the annotations from within an ebook reader app or device that _natively_ supports xyAnnotations.** _This is the best method if it's available to you._ Check [here](https://annotations.xyfir.com/forums/6/104) for a list of readers that natively support our API.
+If your ebook reader supports it, you'll need to refer to that app/device's documentation regarding how to download an annotation set from xyAnnotations into your books.
+3. **Upload an ebook to have xyAnnotations embed the annotations directly into the file.** _This is the most commonly used method._ Use the [Annotate My Ebook](https://annotations.xyfir.com/annotate-my-ebook) tool.

+There's also a fourth option, but it has the contingencies that **a)** you read on a Kindle _device_; and **b)** the annotation set you wish to use is like a dictionary, in that it's full of terms and explanatory content.
+In this case you can have the annotation set converted to a Kindle dictionary that you'd need to install on your device, and then you would highlight terms within your book and view the 'definitions' of them from the custom dictionary.
+More info is available in the [Annotate My Ebook](https://annotations.xyfir.com/annotate-my-ebook) tool.

 # Annotation Sets